marp-team/marp-cli/README.md

 ### Convert to PowerPoint document (`--pptx`)

-Do you want more familiar way to share your deck?
+Do you want more familiar way to present and share your deck?
 PPTX conversion to create PowerPoint document is available by passing `--pptx` option or specify the output path with PPTX extension.

 ```bash
 marp --pptx slide-deck.md